 If you’ve already gotten pregnant, these tablets won’t work.

 Sexually transmitted infections like HIV are not prevented by using emergency medications.
 Condoms are the safest and most effective method of contraception for preventing certain diseases.

-Frequently Asked Questions about the I contraceptive pill
+Frequently Asked Questions about the contraceptive pill in BD

 Is there a risk of subsequent pregnancies if I take the i-pill?

 Most women who use an emergency contraceptive pill wonder about this.
 By interfering with your hormonal cycle, these drugs have been shown to temporarily postpone conception (or menstrual cycle).
 It has no effect on your chances of becoming pregnant in the future.